 We need to keep better records here!
-I can no longer tell you when I first heard from Kevin Riehle but for a number of years I had his email published on the old Riehle.Net site.
-When we updated the site and moved it to WordPress back in 2018 I had every intention to republish the email… as soon as I got around to it.
-Meanwhile another descendent of Ludwig who had found the email before the update continued to have questions, including how he could get in touch with Kevin.
-Finally I did about 10 minutes of research and found a page on the internet that put me back in touch with Kevin.
+I can no longer tell you when I first heard from Kevin Riehle but for a number of years I had an email from him posted on the old Riehle.Net site.
+When we updated our site back in 2018 we had every intention to republish his post … as soon as we got around to it.
+Meanwhile another descendent of Ludwig who had found the post before the update continued to have questions, including how he could get in touch with Kevin.
+Finally I did a few minutes of research and found a page on the internet that put me back in touch with Kevin.

 The following is the original note from Kevin Riehle from sometime very early in this millennium.
 The email came to us in response to our questions about the pronunciation of the name but it is even more interesting as a story about his early Immigrant Ancestor, Ludwig Riehl.
 Below the email is a link to Kevin’s site which discusses his line of the family going back to Ludwig with detailed genealogical information about this Riehl(e) family segment.

 My first Riehl ancestor, Ludwig, arrived in America in about 1750.
 The story goes that he was about 6 or 8 years old living in Hamburg or Cologne, Germany.
 He was supposedly kidnapped, put on a ship, taken to America, and sold as an indentured servant.
 Because he was young when he arrived in America, his surname is not absolutely certain.
 It might have been spelled “Riel” or “Rühl” or something similar, but while he was still alive, the spelling was standardized to Riehl.